gchq/stroom-docs/content/en/docs/user-guide/indexing/elasticsearch/indexing.md

 A typical workflow is for a Stroom pipeline to convert XML `Event` elements into the XML equivalent of JSON, complying with the schema `http://www.w3.org/2005/xpath-functions`, using a format identical to the output of the XML function `xml-to-json()`.

-## Understanding JSON XML representation
+## Understanding JSON XML Representation

 In an Elasticsearch indexing pipeline translation, you model JSON documents in a compatible XML representation.